Introducing the 'My St. Josephs' umbrella.

 Being attentive takes practice.
 Ignatius tells us that we should take time to notice the big and small things of each day; we need to be aware of the feelings of other people.
 Once we become attentive, we begin to discern (recognise) what is good for us and what God expects of us.

-As independent learners, our children pick their own targets from the target cards at the bottom of the ‘My Targets’ document assigned to them on Microsoft Teams.
-They need to pick literacy and reasoning targets to focus on for the year and track how they are progressing.
+As independent learners, our children pick their own targets using the ‘My Targets’ document assigned to them on Microsoft Teams.
+They need to pick two reasoning targets to focus on for the year and track how they are progressing.

 The children will also be asked to write down what they wish to achieve during the year and need to state how they are achieving the 'Four Core Purposes' of the new curriculum.